-Airbus and Boeing have launched several new aircraft types in recent years, including the Boeing 787 family, the Boeing 737MAX family, the Boeing 777X, the Airbus A320neo family, the Airbus A330neo family, and the Airbus A350 family.
-The initial variants of the Boeing 787 and the Airbus A350 have already been introduced into service, and the other new aircraft types are scheduled to be introduced into service between 2016 and 2020.
+Airbus and Boeing have launched several new aircraft types in recent years, including the Boeing 787 Family, the Boeing 737MAX Family, the Boeing 777X, the Airbus A320neo Family, the Airbus A330neo Family, and the Airbus A350 Family.
 The availability of these new aircraft types, and potential variants of these new aircraft types, may have an adverse effect on residual value and future lease rates of older aircraft types and variants.
 The development of these new types and variants of such new types could decrease the desirability of the older types and variants and thereby increase the supply of the older types and variants in the marketplace.
 This increase in supply could, in turn, reduce both future residual values and lease rates for such older aircraft types and variants.